oconnor663/bao/README.md

 ./target/release/bao --help
 ```

-[`test/bao.py`](test/bao.py) includes a Python implementation in
+[`test/bao.py`](test/bao.py) includes a Python implementation designed
-about 100 lines of code, designed to be as readable as possible.
+to be as short and readable as possible.

 There is `no_std` support if you set `default-features = false` in your
 `Cargo.toml`.
 Most of the standalone functions that don't obviously